otvam/pypeec/docs/content/implementation.rst

 * The factorization of the preconditioner sparse matrix can be done with several algorithms.

   * SuperLU is typically slower but is always available (integrated with SciPy).
-  * UMFPACK is typically faster than SuperLU (available through SciKits).
-  * MKL/PARDISO is typically faster than UMFPACK (available through Pydiso).
+  * MKL/PARDISO is typically faster than SuperLU (available through Pydiso).
   * PyAMG is typically slow but uses less memory (risk of convergence issues).

 * Two different iterative solvers are available for the dense matrices.